0xdavid7/0xdavid7/README.md

 [<img alt="Linked In (@tranhuyducseven)" src="https://img.shields.io/badge/%40tranhuyducseven---?style=plastic&logo=linkedin&logoColor=white&labelColor=0A66C2&color=0A66C2">](https://www.linkedin.com/in/tranhuyducseven/)

 ## About Me 🦀
-- Software Engineer with 2 years of experience
+- Blockchain Engineer with 2+ years of experience.
-- Specializing in Rust, Go, and JavaScript
+- Specializing in Rust, Go, Solidity, and JavaScript.
-- Proficient in Databases, Operating Systems, and DevOps
+- Proficient in Databases, Operating Systems, and DevOps.
-- Enthusiast of Cryptography and Zero-Knowledge Proofs
+- Knowledgeable in Cryptography and Zero-Knowledge Proofs (ZKPs).
-- Research interests include Bitcoin, Ethereum, and Solana
+- Experienced in developing on Bitcoin, Ethereum, Solana, and Cosmos.

 ## Contact 📪
 - Email: tranhuyducseven@gmail.com